Nethraa24/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### Procedure

-1.Using nand gates and wires construct sr flip flop.
+1.Using nand gates and wires construct SR flip flop.

 2.Repeat same steps to construct JK,D,T flipflops.

 3.Find Rtl logic and timing diagram for all flipflops.

-4.end the program.
+4.End the program.